Jackson (song): Story

 The song is about a married couple who find that the "fire" has gone out of their relationship.
 It relates the desire of both partners to travel to "Jackson" where the husband believes he will be turned loose, be with many women and be practically worshipped as he has his wild time.
 The wife says he is going to achieve nothing but the damaging of his health and that people are going to see him as a fool.
 She says she will be there waiting, having her own fun laughing at him.

-Which Jackson?

 There has been much speculation regarding which city of Jackson the song is about, but Wheeler said: "Actually, I didn't have a specific Jackson in mind.
 I just liked the sharp consonant sound, as opposed to soft-sounding words like Nashville."
 Though Wheeler had no particular Jackson in mind when writing the song, some subsequent singers have specified Jackson, Tennessee.
 The previous source also quotes Charlie Daniels as having recorded "Jackson" with these lines, "I ain't talking 'bout Jackson, Mississippi.
 I'm talking 'bout Jackson, Tennessee".
 And, Johnny Cash is quoted in the video from the same source: "Well, I was gonna take her down to see Carl Perkins in Jackson."
 Carl Perkins lived in Jackson, Tennessee.